 Not just a pottery studio, Wesleyan Potters offers classes in three different media: weaving, metalsmithing and ceramics.
 We also offer Youth Pottery, Jewelry, Weaving and Sewing classes for children ranging from grade school up to high school.
-Additionally, we offer jewelry, ceramics, weaving and basketry workshops which feature demonstrations and hands-on experiences with nationally known craftspeople.
+Additionally, we offer a wide variety of workshops which feature demonstrations and hands-on experiences with nationally known craftspeople.

 With support from the Connecticut Office of the Arts, which also receives funding from the National Endowment of the Arts, a federal agency.

 Our vintage factory building boasts approximately 9,000 square feet of studio space.
 Our house next door provides an additional 1100 square feet of space for workshops, meeting space, as well a reference library and photo studio for documenting work.
 AC is provided throughout our light and airy workspaces.

 Our pottery program currently serves 144 students in nine classes.
 Our pottery studio is equipped with 18 pottery wheels, 2 slab rollers, 2 extruders, 2 glazing booths, and generous working space and tools for Handbuilding.
 We have two gas kilns, 7 electric kilns for bisqueware, a raku kiln and a soda kiln.
 Our students’ work is high-fired to cone 10.

 Wesleyan Potters’ metalsmithing department is a state-of-the-art studio containing a wide variety of equipment and tools to accomplish soldering, forming, cold connections, stone setting, enameling, polishing and sawing metal sheet and wire.